-2 Includes policies on Oil and Gas, Coal, Nuclear Energy and Power Generation
+$^{{\}bf 2}$ Includes policies on Oil and Gas, Coal, Nuclear Energy and Power Generation.

-- > Environmental, social and governance risk - Equator Principles: We have adopted EP4 in line with the new updated EP guidelines.
+- > Environmental, social and governance risk - ESR restriction on small arms and light weapons (SALW) was strengthened.
+For more information please see the ESR framework published on the corporate website inq.com. - Equator Principles: We have adopted EP4 in line with the new updated EP guidelines.

 In 2020, the ESR team, together with the retail business, started the implementation of a new ESR self-declaration approach for business banking.
-The concept is already approved by GCTP and it entails an alternative ESR client assessment implementation for business banking clients where lending and pre-settlement limits exceed €1 million and where the client is active in any of the pre-identified sectors (e.g. employment agencies).
+The concept is already approved by GCTP and it entails an alternative ESR client assessment implementation for business banking clients where lending and presettlement limits exceed €1 million and where the client is active in any of the pre-identified sectors (e.g. employment agencies).
 Such clients will be required to confirm their compliance with specific statements related to safeguarding labour rights and/or environmental regulations that are specific for that sector.
 The implementation of this initiative is expected to be finalised in 2021.